cilium/cilium/Documentation/helm-values.rst

      - base64 encoded PEM values for the clustermesh-apiserver client certificate and private key.
 Used if 'auto' is not enabled.
      - object
      - ``{"cert":"","key":""}``
+   * - :spelling:ignore:`clustermesh.apiserver.tls.enableSecrets`
+     - Allow users to provide their own certificates Users may need to provide their certificates using  a mechanism that requires they provide their own secrets.
+This setting does not apply to any of the auto-generated  mechanisms below, it only restricts the creation of secrets via the ``tls-provided`` templates.
+     - bool
+     - ``true``
    * - :spelling:ignore:`clustermesh.apiserver.tls.remote`
      - base64 encoded PEM values for the clustermesh-apiserver remote cluster certificate and private key.
 Used if 'auto' is not enabled.
      - object